Vice director for research, PhD

 Today I have the interest to make a valuable research in the fields presented above.
 Feel free to communicate me if you are interested in cooperation.
 Also, see my old internship proposal (2017) for foreign students in the Novosibirsk State University.

-In this book, we consider the 3D numerical models of fracture initiation from cavities as well as fracture propagation caused by fluid pumping (hydraulic fracturing).
+In this book, we consider the 3D numerical models of fracture initiation from cavities as well as fracture propagation caused by viscous fluid pumping (hydraulic fracturing).
 The book starts by describing of mathematical models of hydraulic fracturing.
 Then, there are sections devoted to the original model of the numerical construction of incipient fracture if some breakdown conditions are satisfied.
 After that, we describe the fully coupled 3D model of hydraulic fracturing, which takes into account non-Newtonian fluid flow in the fracture, elastic deformation of the rock caused by fluid pressure, and the fracturing of the rock.
 There are verification, and validation of developed mathematical methods, and numerical algorithms.
 Also, the book has a lot of figures presenting results of a large number of numerical computations.

 - Cherny S., Esipov D., Kuranakov D., Lapin V., Chirkov D., Astrakova A. Prediction of fracture initiation zones on the surface of three-dimensional structure using the surface curvature // Engineering Fracture Mechanics. — 2017. — Vol. 172. — P. 196-214.